uga-libraries/web-download/documentation/pdf_download_workflow_instructions.md

    b.
 Click "application/pdf" in the File Type table.
 Use the filter box to find it if the list is long.

    c.
 Click "Download File Type List", which downloads a CSV with the PDF metadata.
-      It will include the URL, Size, Is Duplicate (0 means no, 1 means yes), and seed ID.
+      It will include the PDF URL, Size, Is Duplicate (0 means no, 1 means yes), and seed URL.

 3. Save all the CSVs to a single folder.